• Tel: 858.663.9055

 The HBP1 antibody is widely used in cell cycle, cancer, and transcription research to study gene repression, differentiation, and tumor suppression mechanisms.
 Western blot analysis detects a 60 kilodalton band corresponding to HBP1, while immunofluorescence shows strong nuclear localization in epithelial and neuronal cells.
 This antibody enables detailed examination of transcriptional networks controlling growth arrest and lineage commitment.

 Functionally, HBP1 suppresses oncogenic transformation by inhibiting Wnt/beta-catenin signaling and antagonizing MYC-dependent transcription.
 It also promotes senescence and apoptosis in response to DNA damage and oxidative stress, acting as a barrier to tumorigenesis.
 Reduced HBP1 expression or mutation is associated with breast, lung, and colon cancers, where loss of repression contributes to hyperproliferation.
 Beyond cancer, HBP1 regulates differentiation programs in neurons, adipocytes, and muscle cells by coordinating chromatin remodeling and transcriptional silencing.
 The HBP1 antibody provides a valuable tool for exploring these pathways and assessing transcriptional regulation in normal and diseased tissues.
-NSJ Bioreagents validates this antibody for western blotting, immunohistochemistry, and immunofluorescence, ensuring specificity and consistency in transcriptional research applications.
+NSJ Bioreagents validates this antibody for its applications, ensuring specificity and consistency in transcriptional research applications.

 Application Notes